 In 1670, King Charles II granted a Royal Charter to a group of adventurers, bestowing the right to 1.5 million square miles of land.
 This was the birth of the Hudson’s Bay Company.
 The company then set off to establish homes in the new world in order to protect their land, stop infringement by other companies on their furs and to appoint a Governor for all this land.

-For the first time in years the company had to deal with competition, but found a new market with teh settler’s coming to live their dreams in Canada.
+For the first time in years, the company had to deal with competition but found a new market with the settler’s coming to live their dreams in Canada.
 A chain of Hudson’s Bay Company stores sprung up across Canada and continue to operate today.